 In 2013, the Pembroke Police Service Board handed over policing services to the OPP.
 The policing procedures follow the same routine that other surrounding municipalities in Ontario where OPP operates in small stations.
 After business hours, a call taker will dispatch an officer to the station.
 In 1922, the Pembroke Forest Fire District helped fight the forest fire in 17 districts using fire towers.

 Pembroke City Initiatives

 The Operations Department under the Committee Council of the city is responsible for the city infrastructure and its maintenance.
-They take care of the bridges, water mains, sewers, garbage, recycling, collection, municipal roads, sidewalks, utilities and capital projects.
-The Capital Works and Engineering Department takes care of the signals, signages, streetscape, parks, facilities, water distribution, and collection etc. The city staff has engineering consultants who plan, grade, develop, construct and expand city roads.
+They take care of the bridges, water mains, sewers, garbage, recycling, collection, municipal roads, sidewalks, utilities, and capital projects.
+The Capital Works and Engineering Department takes care of the signals, signages, streetscapes, parks, facilities, water distribution, collection, etc. The city staff has engineering consultants who plan, grade, develop, construct and expand city roads.

 Pembroke Developmental By-Law Plans (2016–2021)

 The City of Pembroke has adopted a strategic By-Law developmental plan to improve residential and non-residential expansions.
 As per this plan, a new fire station and Opticon Priority Control System will improve emergency response in Pembroke.
 The transportation system will see improvements in terms of better infrastructure.
 These include more intersections, expansion of streets, new operations department services, new sidewalk, sand, salt plow vehicles, and bridges.

 List of Car Insurance Companies & Brokers in Pembroke